herman-rogers/eos-block-app/README.md

 `yarn start`

-The app will be serving at `http://localhost:3000`
+The app will be served at `http://localhost:3000`

 ## Tests